Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 ## Prerequisites

-To create and run the hello world applications discussed in this chapter, you will need to install the Vitis&trade; unified software platform.
+To create and run the Hello World applications discussed in this chapter, you will need to install the Vitis&trade; unified software platform.
 For installation procedures, see *Vitis Unified Software Platform Documentation: Embedded Software Development* ([UG1400](https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest%3Bd%3Dug1400-vitis-embedded.pdf)).

 ## CIPS IP Core Configuration